nessieisreal/nessie-ios-sdk-swift/README.md

 # Nessie-iOS-Wrapper
 ### Note: This SDK is Swift 3.0 thanks to [UberJason](https://github.com/UberJason).
 Please use Xcode 8 and later 😀

+### For a Swift 5 SDK, please use: https://github.com/chessinb/nessie-sdk-swift5

 ##Synopsis
 Capital One Nessie API SDK written in Swift, using SwiftyJSON for JSON parsing.
 This SDK can be easily embedded in an iOS project.